mathhulk/advancedbans/README.md

 	}
 }
 ```
-Consider translating AdvancedBan Panel into a language you are fluent in.
+Consider translating AdvancedBans into a language you are fluent in.
 Create a pull request and I will merge the language into the master branch.

 ## Themes
-Like translating AdvancedBan Panel, theming AdvancedBan Panel is also simple.
-However, AdvancedBan Panel will always load the core files for Bootstrap and will follow a Bootstrap HTML structure.
+Like translating AdvancedBans, theming AdvancedBans is also simple.
+However, AdvancedBans will always load the core files for Bootstrap and will follow a Bootstrap HTML structure.
 Themes are stored in `static\themes` and the following is an example of the file structure for a theme.
 ```
 themes /
 \ - photon /